Alexander-Evans-Moncloa/FPGA-pong-game-from-scratch/README.md

   Leveraged SystemVerilog to program the FPGA, enabling the development of complex logic circuits and modules.
 Comprehensive test benches were created to validate the functionality of individual components and the overall system.

 - **VGA Display Interface:**
   Implemented a VGA controller to generate video signals for rendering the Pong game on a monitor.
-This included managing pixel generation, synchronization, and video timing.
+This included managing pixel generation, synchronisation, and video timing.

-- **Hardware Optimization:**
+- **Hardware Optimisation:**
-  Minimized FPGA resource utilization while maintaining functional integrity through careful design and optimization of CPU components.
+  Minimised FPGA resource utilisation while maintaining functional integrity through careful design and optimisation of CPU components.

 - **Game Implementation:**
   Successfully programmed the Pong game to run on the custom-built CPU, demonstrating the system’s capability to interface with peripherals and execute real-time operations.